Azure/azure-container-networking/docs/feature/subnet-scarcity/proposal.md

 #### [[1-3]](phase-1/3-releaseips.md) IPs are released by CNS
 CNS will watch the `ClusterSubnetState` CRD and will update its internal state with the Subnet's exhaustion status.
 When the Subnet is exhausted, CNS will ignore the configured Batch size from the `NodeNetworkConfig`, and instead will scale in Batches of 1 IP.
 This will have the effect of releasing almost every unassigned IP back to the Subnet - 1 free IP will be kept in the Node's IPAM Pool, and scaling up or down will be done in increments of 1 IP.

+### Phase 2
+The batch size $B$ is dynamically adjusted based on the current subnet utilization.
+The batch size is increased when the subnet utilization is low, and decreased when the subnet utilization is high.
+IPs are not assigned to a new Node until CNS requests them, allowing Nodes to start safely even in very constrained subnets.

+#### Nodes/NCs are not assigned initial IPs by DNC-RC
+DNC-RC will create the NNC for a new Node with an initial IP Request of 0.
+An empty NC (containing a Primary, but no Secondary IPs) will be created via normal DNC API calls.
+The empty NC will be written to the NNC, allowing the Node CNS to start.

+DNC-RC will continue to poll the `SubnetState` API periodically to check the Subnet utilization.

+#### CNS scales IPAM pool idempotently